 When you stake SOL in Phantom, you choose a validator to delegate to.
 Validators process transactions and help secure the Solana network.
-Your choice can affect both your rewards and the network’s decentralization.

 How to compare validators